miholmestech/soc-detection-lab/03_Linux_Endpoint_Telemetry_Integration/README.md

 ## Adding a Dedicated Linux Endpoint

-**Module Goal**: Deployed a dedicated Linux endpoint for high‑quality SSH telemetry, reducing noise from attacking the Wazuh server itself.
-Enables brute‑force detection, login analysis, and persistence hunting with clean, multi‑host context.
+**Module Goal**: While preparing for SSH and ongoing RDP attack simulations, I realized attacking the Wazuh server added too much background noise from system processes.

+To get cleaner logs and make investigations easier, I deloyed a dedicated Linux endpoint and integrated it into Wazuh.

+This gives better-quality logs for future detection exercises and lets me run more controlled attack simulations across multiple endpoints.

 **New Agent Details**:
 - OS: Ubuntu 24.04.4 LTS VM.